COVID-19 and other health-related FAQs

 In addition to scholarships that cover tuition fees, there are a limited number of stipends available to cover daily living expenses for candidates with significant financial need.
 Applicants wishing to be considered for this will have a chance to indicate so in the admission forms.

-All admitted Fellows will be required to pay a Rs 20,000 deposit to secure their admission which will be refunded at the end of the programme.
-Fellows in financial need can request a deposit waiver that will be considered on a case by case basis at the time of admission to the UFP.
+All admitted Fellows will be asked to submit a Rs 20,000 deposit to secure their admission.
+This will be refunded upon successful completion of the Programme.
+Applicants in financial need may request a waiver of the deposit to be considered on a case-by-case basis at the time of admission to the UFP.

 Accommodation, Room and Board